DesignSafe-CI/api-user-guide/index.md

 <br>
 #### Get Help

-You can get more help by visiting the main [SD2E website](http://sd2e.org), or e-mailing us at `support-at-sd2e-dot-org`.
+You can get help at the [Designsafe-CI portal](https://designsafe-ci.org/) or in the [DesignSafe Slack](https://designsafe-ci.slack.com/)